-Biden just issued historic pardon.
+Biden just issued historic pardons.
 Will preemptive ones be next?

 - Quick Read

-Note: Editors note: This story, originally published Dec.
-11, has been updated with President Biden's Dec.
-12 clemency announcement.